 Can you tell me more about the Computer Science Fellows?

 Director of Studies and Special Supervisor: Dr John Fawcett

 Special Supervisor, Computer Science: Dr Tamara von Glehn BSc, MASt, PhD

 Information about Newnham’s Computer Science Fellows can be found on our Teaching List.

 What jobs do Newnham Computer Science students go on to do?

 Cambridge graduates are highly sought after by industry.
 Of our recent graduates, around half go into the IT sector, a fifth into banking and investment, a further fifth go on to research degrees at Cambridge and elsewhere, and the final tenth into a range of other jobs.

 Are there any A-level subjects that are particularly useful?

 An A-level in computing is not a requirement for any option.
-A2 Computing can provide useful background for a university-level course, if your school offers it.
-A2 ICT is far less useful, as it focuses on the vocational aspects of computing.
+A-level Computing can provide useful background for a university-level course, if your school offers it.
+A-level ICT is far less useful, as it focuses on the vocational aspects of computing.